samyemad/asynchronous-service-communication/docs/FirstApproach.md

 - **Authorization Worker Flow:**
   1. The `StartChargingSessionRequestCommand` is dispatched by the cron job to Kafka.
-  2. The `StartChargingSessionRequestHandler` processes the command, calls the internal-authorization-service, and stores the result in the `AuthorizationDecisionCallbackOutbox` table.
+  2. The `StartChargingSessionRequestHandler` processes the command, calls the internal-authorization-service, and stores the command `SendAuthorizationDecisionCallbackCommand` in the `AuthorizationDecisionCallbackOutbox` table.
   3. A cron job or command picks up the command from the `AuthorizationDecisionCallbackOutbox` table and publishes it to Kafka.

 - **Callback Dispatcher Flow:**
-  1. The cron job or command picks up the `SendAuthorizationDecisionCallbackCommand` from the `AuthorizationDecisionCallbackOutbox` table.
+  1. The `SendAuthorizationDecisionCallbackHandler` processes the command `SendAuthorizationDecisionCallbackCommand`.
   2. The authorization decision is sent to the provided callback URL.
-  3. If successful, no action is required, and the process is complete.
+  3. If successful, stores the `CallbackDeliverySucceeded` event in the CallbackDeliveryOutbox table..
-  4. If the callback fails, the system retries sending the callback.
+  4. If the callback fails, the system can retry sending the callback and stores the `CallbackDeliveryFailed` event in the CallbackDeliveryOutbox table.

 ## Tables Used